A downloadable game for Windows

 🕵️ Welcome, detective.

-Obsidian is an once thriving city where ancient powers are at play.
-A series of strange murders is shaking the city and as the bodies pile up, the dark truth remains elusive—will you uncover it before it's too late?
+A series of ritualistic murders is shaking Obsidian City and as the bodies pile up, the dark truth remains elusive—will you uncover it before it's too late?

-We’re launching an Alpha Test for Obsidian Moon, a text-based detective adventure-simulator that puts you in the shoes of a 1930s homicide detective.
+Here is an Alpha Demo for Obsidian Moon, a text-based detective adventure-simulator that puts you in the shoes of a 1930s homicide detective.
 This is your chance to play early, provide feedback, and help us shape the future of the game.
 Are you ready to put your detective skills to the test?

 • A haunting mystery - Psychological and chthonic horror inspired by the works of H.P.
 Lovecraft and the mythologies of the Mediterranean Sea cultures.

-• Use detective tools & abilities - inspect clues, conduct surveillance, or even use a fully equipped 1930s forensics lab.
-And yes, you can shoot too…
+• Detective tools & abilities - Inspect clues, conduct surveillance, or even use a fully equipped 1930s forensics lab.

-• Genre-bending gameplay - Mixes card-based mechanics (like Stacklands, Cultist Simulator), roguelite economy elements (like Papers, Please), and classic Point & Click adventure-style puzzle-solving.
+• Genre-bending gameplay - A fusion of card-based mechanics (e.g. Stacklands, Cultist Simulator), economy elements (e.g. Papers, Please) and classic Point & Click adventure puzzle-solving.

 📌 Current state of the game